Erryn09/alx-pre_course/0x01-git/README.md

-This is the Readme for 0x01-git
-This update was done vie github.com
+This was done via terminal.